Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Feasibility of SDPs

 \subsection{Separation oracle}

-We show that the not-so-weak separation problem is $\FPC$-definable for the class $\mathscr{C}_{\SDP}$ of all semidefinite sets.
-This clearly implies the $\FPC$-definability of the not-so-weak separation problem for $\mathscr{C}_{\SDP}^C$, which is what is needed for the proof of Theorem~\ref{thm:weakfeasibility}.
+We show that the not-so-weak separation problem is~$\FPC$-definable for the class~$\mathscr{C}_{\SDP}$ of all semidefinite sets.
+This clearly implies the~$\FPC$-definability of the not-so-weak separation problem for~$\mathscr{C}_{\SDP}^C$, which is what is needed for the proof of Theorem~\ref{thm:weakfeasibility}.
 We begin with a few definitions and lemmas.
+In particular, since one of the steps of the separation procedure is a reduction to a family of LPs, we specify an encoding of an LP as a finite relational structure.